This post may contain affiliate links. See our affiliate disclaimer here.

 The following must have RV supplies are absolutely essential to protect your RV and your family while traveling.

-- Surge Protector: This will protect your electric cord and plug-ins.
+- Surge Protector: This will protect your RV electric cord and plug-ins.
 They are a bit pricey (over $100) but they are much cheaper than electric repairs you will need without one.
 Because we use a surge protector, we have made it through several power outages and one blown electric hook-up box without any damage.

 - Tire Gauge: A handheld digital gauge allows you to check tire pressure before you travel so you can ensure you are travel safely.
 You may also want to consider a portable air compressor so you can adjust the tire pressure before hitting the road instead of having to drive directly to a service station.